angular-es/AngularComunities/CONTRIBUTING.md

 ```
 # **Bonus**
 The most important and hard work is maintain the interest and participation of the community
-You can create a github [organization](https://github.com/organizations/plan)
+You can create a GitHub [organization](https://github.com/organizations/plan)
 You can use an organization app like slack , teams discord or whatever you like to keep the to maintain communication with the community, and those interested in the project.
 Make a project with task and milestones like the [Angular](https://github.com/angular/angular/projects/) project to keep track of the time and effort